iEDI-hnet/FastSeriesDoc/Writerside/topics/products/import-csv.md

 ![%product%](create-1.png) { width="700" }

 ## Overview
-FastProducts Import Assistant  allows you to:
+%product% Import Assistant  allows you to:

 - Import new products and variants from spreadsheets.